sean-kintone/3D-Kintone-Gallery/docs/workshop-steps.md

 There are some other pre-filled in areas, which position our cube, and later spin it.
 We recommend checking the documentation and play with the variables after completing this workshop to get more comfortable with THREE.JS.

-Now that our cube is completed, we need to repeat the steps with our torus.
+Now that our cube is completed, we must repeat the steps with our torus.
 We'll fill in the missing variables for our `torusGeometry` and `torusMaterial`.

 `const torusGeometry = new THREE.TorusGeometry(length, width, depth, 100);`